Laptop buying tip

 Finally, what warranty is offered by the computer manufacturer?
 How long is the warranty?
 Does the warranty cover both hardware and software issues?

 Warranty can cause frustrations for most users.
 We highly recommend that a computer only be considered if it has at least a one-year warranty.
 Many cheap computers only come with a 90 day warranty; meaning if a part goes bad, you pay for the part as well as the service.
 This may not be an issue for users who just need a cheap computer and are willing to replace parts and service the computer.

 Get what you pay for

-Ensure that the product you are purchasing is what you are paying for.
+Make sure you are paying for what you get.
 It has been known that computer companies may list a processor being a specific speed but may actually have a different speed into the computer.
 This, unfortunately, can be very easy as any user can 'over clock' a processor, making it appear as one speed but in reality being a completely different speed.
 For example, you may buy a 733MHz processor but instead get a 500MHz.

 To determine the processor speed, open the computer and look at the processor itself.
 Do not look at the processor through a software program or through BIOS as these values can be changed or tricked.